 A consistent workflow concept ensures that you can plan, organise and control processes in the aftermarket not in isolation, but as an overall business performance.
 In this way, you adopt the same perspective as the customer, for whom it is primarily important that the service functions quickly and in a targeted manner when a repair order is placed - and not how it is organised in the background.
 In addition, there are sensible automations with which you accelerate and secure process standards (e.g. ticket creation, delegation and tracking, reporting).

-When your customer has a problem with a machine, system or service and therefore contacts First Level Support, they want help quickly above all.
-With a ticket system, the caller can be identified directly.
-For this purpose, all customer-relevant information is displayed to the support staff and combined in a customer-specific process.
-It does not matter whether the request is received by telephone, chat, e-mail, portal or network.
+When your customer has a problem with a machine, system or service and contacts first-level support, they want quick help above all.
+A ticket system allows the caller to be identified immediately.
+The customer service employee is provided with all the relevant customer information and the information is collated in a customer-specific process.
+It doesn't matter whether the request is received by phone, chat, email, portal or network.

-Preconfigured checklists enable the first level support to quickly record and structure the message.
-If the customer's enquiry cannot be answered without support, the employee can transmit the relevant details on faults and failures in digital form to internal or external service providers.
-In this way, processing can be continued without delay.
+The interactive knowledge database and pre-configured checklists enable first-level support to quickly register and structure the report and forward it to the relevant department for repair or maintenance.
+If the customer request cannot be answered without support, the employee can forward the relevant details about faults and failures to internal or external service providers in digital form.
+This means that processing can continue without delay.

-Field service staff are perceived by the customer as representatives of your company.
-With a service management system, you ensure that they always have all the information they need to deal with the issue quickly and efficiently.
-Enquiries with the head office or colleagues in the warehouse, production or other areas are possible in real time via the system, as is the provision of files and documents.
-And the field service staff can also access the central knowledge database directly and add to it, so that all learning is permanently available to the company.
+Your customers see your field service employees as representatives of your company.
+With service management software, you can ensure that they always have all the information they need to work quickly and efficiently.
+The system enables real-time queries with the control centre or colleagues in the warehouse, production or other areas, as well as the provision of files and documents.
+And field service employees can also access the central knowledge database directly and add to it, so that all the company's learnings are permanently available.

-The central system is accessed via a mobile device.
-In this way, the work report is already created automatically during the activities on site, and time and material consumption are documented precisely and without manual entries.
-This not only saves the field service staff a lot of time, but also prevents multiple entries or gaps in the documentation.
+The central service platform is accessed via a mobile device.
+This means that a work report is automatically created while work is still being carried out on site, and time and material consumption is documented accurately and without manual input.
+This not only saves the field service employee a lot of time, but also reliably avoids multiple entries or gaps in the documentation.

-The customer already receives the digital service report with a handshake and the feedback to the head office takes place even before the employee is back in the company or on the way to the next customer.
-The subsequent recording of protocols and reports is no longer necessary, as these are directly recorded and aggregated in the service process.
+The customer receives the digital service report as soon as the field technician leaves them, and feedback to the head office is provided before the employee is back at the office or on his way to the next customer.
+The subsequent entry of logs and reports is completely eliminated because they are directly recorded and aggregated in the service process.

-Invoice generation is just as quick and easy: The basis is the mobile recorded services, times and work resources, which can be evaluated and aggregated according to any time period (e.g. assignment, month, quarter, etc.) for the purpose of invoicing.
-This not only means considerably shorter processing times in the field, but also significantly better evaluability and optimisability of service processes, which of course can also be condensed across locations or customers.
+Creating invoices is just as quick and easy: The basis for this is the mobile recording of services, times and work equipment, which can be evaluated and aggregated for the purpose of invoicing after any period of time (e.g. deployment, month, quarter, etc.).
+This not only considerably reduces processing times in the field, but also significantly improves the evaluability and optimisability of service processes, which can of course also be aggregated across locations or customers.

-Another benefit: for each supplier, a complete history of the service life, intensity of use, etc. of their parts can be generated at the push of a button.
-This makes it possible to conduct fact-based negotiations and target discussions and increases transparency on both sides.
+Another benefit: a complete history of the service life, intensity of use, spare parts used for repair or maintenance, and use of their spare parts can be generated for each supplier at the push of a button.
+This makes it possible to conduct negotiations and target discussions based on facts, and increases transparency on both sides.

 The holistic service management software EcholoN has a modular structure and can be scaled as required.
-It has a basic architecture with open interfaces, integrated web services and simple adaptability.
-All relevant functional areas are mapped completely integrated in the system.
-This enables comprehensive reporting and use "out-of-the-box", i.e. without customisation.
+It has a basic architecture with open interfaces, integrated web services and easy adaptability.
+All the relevant functional areas are mapped in the system in a completely integrated manner.
+This enables comprehensive reporting and ‘out-of-the-box’ use, i.e. without the need for customer-specific adaptations.

 What distinguishes EcholoN from other solution providers is a high degree of flexibility: different editions (Express, Standard, Professional and Enterprise) provide the appropriate functions and process schemes for every area of use and application.
 This means that SMEs benefit just as much as international corporations that want to offer their customers customised service and aftermarket services.